Makro: Thailand

-Siam Makro Public Company Limited was established in 1988.
+CP Axtra Public Company Limited was established in 1988.
 At the end of April 2020 there were 100 Makro stores and Makro FoodService stores in operation, serving a registered customer base of 2.6 million.
 Revenues for 2020 were 210 billion baht with a net profit of 6.2 billion baht.
 Siam Makro shares are traded on the Stock Exchange of Thailand (SET).

 In 2013, Siam Makro was purchased by Charoen Pokphand Group for US$6.6 billion.
-Siam Makro is owned by CP ALL, a subsidiary of CP Group.
+CP Axtra (known as Siam Makro until 2023) is owned by CP ALL, a subsidiary of CP Group.

 United Kingdom

 Makro UK operates 30 branches across the United Kingdom.
 Since 2012 Makro UK has been owned by Booker Group, and 11 of the Makro branches now operate as a combined Booker/Makro.

 Venezuela

 SVH operates 35 Makro warehouse clubs across the country and also have a supermarket chain named Mikro with 19 stores.